Akil Baddoo Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in the league.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins have the sixth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Twins have the sixth-ranked team ERA across all MLB pitching staffs (3.88).

-- The right-hander's last appearance came on Saturday against the Arizona Diamondbacks, when he threw five innings, surrendering two earned runs while allowing six hits.
+- The righty last appeared on Wednesday against the Detroit Tigers, when he threw five innings, allowing four earned runs while giving up 11 hits.

 © 2023 Data Skrive.
 All rights reserved.